safing/web/privacy/index.md

 ### Amendment 0.6. on 29.11.2021

 [Revision from Article 5](#article-5-third-party-websites-and-links): The third party service "Stripe" was added after reevaluating the payment service.

+### Amendment 0.7. on 17.08.2022

+[Revision of Article 2](#article-2-personal-identifiable-information--data-we-collect): Added Self-Hosted Plausible Server

+We now run a self-hosted installation of [Plausible Analytics](https://github.com/plausible/analytics) to collect some anonymous usage data for statistical purposes.
+The goal is to track overall trends in our website traffic, it is not to track individual visitors.
+All the data is in aggregate only.
+No personal data is collected.

 ## Article 19.
 Contact